kjkoster/php-vhosts-docker-compose/readme.md

 ```

 Once the image was built and the container is running, you can open your web
-browser and open the URL http://first.example.com to access the application on
+browser and open the URL https://first.example.com to access the application on
 the local development server.
+You will be greeted by an SSL error, but that is
+due to the self-signed certificates.
+You can accept the error and proceed.

 ## Reference